Daniel-Oberlin/recalbox-tools/README.md

  - Complete building library of games
  - Assign controller to keyboard mappings for appropriate games
  - Figure out how to make scaline shaders work

+ ## N64

+ In order to use hires textures, you must run the game with LIBRETRO MUPEN64PLUS_NEXT emulator.

+ You must change settings in "Core Options -> GlideN64":

+ - Use High-Res textures = ON
+ - Use High-Res Texture Cache Compression = ON (optional, generates compressed .htc file, I think)
+ - Use High-Res Full Alpha Channel = ON
+ - Use enhance Hi_Res Storage = ON (optional, uses uncompressed .hts file if you have it, I think)

+ Place the textures in, for example:
+/recalbox/share/bios/Mupen64plus/hires_texture/SUPER MARIO 64/

+And the .hts texture cache in, for example:
+/recalbox/share/bios/Mupen64plus/cache/SUPER MARIO 64_HIRESTEXTURES.hts

+If the .htc file is generated, it will be placed in the same folder, and it can take a significant time to load the first time.

+For my XBox One controller, I found that I needed to add content to InputAutoCf.ini for "[Xbox One S Controller]", see the example file.